 - Do not speak unless you can add value to the conversation.
 But discuss, debate, and agree to move the meeting along and ensure people are heard.

 - Do not let one individual dominate the meeting.

 - Assign someone to take notes or minutes.

 - Assign action items to individuals that state “Who, What, and When” to move the work forward.

-- Stick to the agenda and do not go down rabbit holes or off on tangents.
+- Stick to the agenda and stay on tangents.

 - Consider stand-up meetings to encourage shorter meetings.

 - Do not let the meeting turn into a gripe session or one based on negativity.

 - Be respectful of others in the meeting.

 - There are no bad ideas, but be thoughtful before speaking and be on point.